awsdocs/aws-resource-groups-user-guide/doc_source/tag-editor.md

    Direct link: [AWS Tag Editor console](https://console.aws.amazon.com/resource-groups/tag-editor/find-resources)

 Not all resources can have tags applied\.
-For information about which resources Tag Editor supports, see [Resources you can use with AWS Resource Groups and Tag Editor](supported-resources.md)\.
+For information about which resources Tag Editor supports, see [Resource types you can use with AWS Resource Groups and Tag Editor](supported-resources.md)\.
 If a resource type that you want to tag is not supported, be sure to let AWS know by choosing the **Feedback** tool in the lower left corner of the console window\.

 For information about permissions and roles that are required to tag resources, see [Set up permissions](gettingstarted-prereqs.md#gettingstarted-prereqs-permissions)\.